 Churning and Excessive Trading

 Churning occurs when a broker engages in excessive buying and selling in your account primarily to generate commissions rather than to benefit your investment goals.
-According to the SEC’s Investor.gov resource, churning constitutes a serious violation of securities regulations.
+According to the SEC’s Investor.gov resource, churning constitutes a serious violation of securities regulations and FINRA Rule 2111’s suitability requirements — which comprise three sub-obligations: reasonable-basis suitability, customer-specific suitability, and quantitative suitability (the quantitative component directly addresses excessive trading frequency).
 Walnut Creek investors who notice unusually high trading activity or excessive fees should consult a securities attorney to review their account statements.

 Unauthorized Trading

-Brokerage firms must obtain written authorization before executing trades on your behalf.
+Brokerage firms must obtain client authorization before executing trades in a discretionary account, or execute only trades specifically approved in a non-discretionary account.
 When a broker makes trades without your consent or exceeds the scope of your authorization, you may have grounds for an unauthorized trading claim.
 This violation can result in significant losses when brokers pursue risky strategies without your knowledge or approval.

 Unsuitable Investment Recommendations

-Financial advisors have a duty to recommend investments that align with your risk tolerance, investment timeline, and financial objectives.
+Under FINRA Rule 2111, broker-dealers must have a reasonable basis to believe a recommended investment is suitable for a particular customer, based on the customer’s investment profile — including risk tolerance, investment timeline, and financial objectives.
+Under the SEC’s Regulation Best Interest (Reg BI, 17 C.F.R. §240.15l-1), applicable to broker-dealers after June 30, 2020, brokers must act in a customer’s best interest at the time of a recommendation.
 A Walnut Creek retiree seeking income preservation should not be placed in speculative options trading, just as a young professional should not have retirement funds locked in products inappropriate for long-term growth.

-Warning Signs of Unsuitable Investments: If your portfolio contains high-risk products like non-traded REITs, variable annuities with long surrender periods, or concentrated positions in speculative securities that do not match your stated investment goals, you may have a suitability claim against your broker or advisor.
+Warning Signs of Unsuitable Investments: If your portfolio contains high-risk products like non-traded REITs, variable annuities with long surrender periods, or concentrated positions in speculative securities that do not match your stated investment goals, you may have a suitability claim under FINRA Rule 2111 or a Reg BI (17 C.F.R. §240.15l-1) claim against your broker or advisor.

 Breach of Fiduciary Duty